-I am a Postdoctoral Fellow at the Center for the Humanities at Tufts (CHAT) and a Project Policy Analyst with the Global Justice program at the Haas Institute for a Fair and Inclusive Society (HIFIS) at the University of California, Berkeley.
-I completed my Ph.D. in Society and Environment from the University of California, Berkeley and hold a B.S. in Ecology, Behavior, and Evolution from the University of California, San Diego.
+I am currently a Postdoctoral Fellow with the Center for the Humanities at Tufts University (CHAT) and a Project Policy Analyst with the Global Justice program at the Haas Institute for a Fair and Inclusive Society (HIFIS) at the University of California, Berkeley.
+I hold a Ph.D. in Society and Environment from the University of California, Berkeley, and a B.Sc. in Ecology, Behavior, and Evolution from the University of California, San Diego.

 My research has been published in Qui Parle: Critical Humanities and Social Sciences and is forthcoming in Comparative American Studies.
-As a Project Policy Analyst with the Haas Institute for a Fair and Inclusive Society, I have also co-authored reports on U.S. and global food systems and agri-environmental policy, neoliberalism and international trade, and global dynamics of forced migration.
+As a Project Policy Analyst with the Haas Institute for a Fair and Inclusive Society, I have also co-authored reports on race, state power, and racial capitalism as they pertain to U.S. and global food systems and agri-environmental policy, corporate power and trade, and forced migration.